Generic Name: cyclosporine ophthalmic (SYE kloe SPOR een off THAL mik)

 What should I avoid while using cyclosporine ophthalmic?

-You should not put this medicine in your eyes while wearing contact lenses.
-Wait at least 15 minutes after using this medicine before putting in your contact lenses.
 It may be best not to wear contact lenses if you have dry eyes.
 Talk with your doctor.

 Cyclosporine ophthalmic side effects